Overview

-Frontline workers make up a whopping 80% of all business employees yet recent results uncovered of all the industries studied in Telstra’s ‘Return on Connection’ report, shows retail has the second greatest connection gap and there is a significant disconnect between what businesses think frontline workers need and what tools are helpful on the ground.
+Frontline workers make up a whopping 80% of all business employees yet recent results uncovered by Telstra’s ‘Return on Connection’ report show almost 87% of senior business leaders say they experience challenges when connecting with frontline employees.
+There is a significant disconnect between what businesses think frontline workers need and what tools are helpful on the ground.

-The top 3 challenges Australian retail sectors grapple with:
+The top three challenges faced by the Australian retail sector

 • 0